ndavol/nlp-with-ruby/README.md

 - agree that your work will be published under the terms of the `CC0` license;
 - carefully read the [Contribution Guidelines][contributing].

-Some of the open tasks for contributors are listed in the [todo file][todo].
-You may want to start there.

 ## License

 [![Creative Commons Zero 1.0](http://mirrors.creativecommons.org/presskit/buttons/80x15/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/) `Awesome NLP with Ruby` by [Andrei Beliankou](https://github.com/arbox) and